pubh6199-data-viz-with-r/hw6-bart/README.md

 We also plan to later add additional interactive visualizations for individual specialties & departments to the dashboard.
 Minor additional visual refinements also planned.

+## 🤖 AI Disclaimer

+This project utilized AI tools for code generation and debugging.
+All AI-generated code was reviewed and modified by the authors to ensure accuracy and appropriateness for the project.

+Specifically:
+- Shiny Assistant was used to generate the initial Shiny app code, which was then customized to fit the project's needs, and to assist with modifications/improvements. \
+- GitHub Copilot was used to assist with code generation and debugging throughout the project.

+The authors take full responsibility for the final code and visualizations presented in this project.